 Emergency Grants Awarded

-Zinthiya Ganeshpanchan Trust received a grant for £2,400 to provide and cover delivery costs for 200 emergency parcels containing food, toiletries and cleaning products to people in isolation who lack a support network and those with physical and mental health issues.
-The grant will also go towards phone top-ups for the most vulnerable for the duration of the Coronavirus outbreak.
+Zinthiya Ganeshpanchan Trust received a grant for £2,400 to provide and cover delivery costs for 200 parcels containing food, toiletries and cleaning products to people in isolation who lack a support network and those with physical and mental health issues.
+The grant will also go towards phone top-ups for the most vulnerable.

 The Cooke e-Learning Foundation has been awarded a grant for £2,500 to distribute emergency food parcels for vulnerable people that are self-isolating, at risk or have COVID-19 within Leicester’s Beaumont Leys and Abbey Wards.